 That’s really about it – nothing major or unusual.
 All-in-all, this is a solid card to keep long-term, especially if you value the lounge access like I do.

-Plus, when you consider the value of the 125,000 Amex Membership Rewards points you’ll earn, lounge access, over $700 in annual credits, Hilton and Marriott Gold elite status, and all the other numerous benefits, it looks better and better as you parse it out, even with the annual fee considered.* If you liked this post, consider signing up to receive free blog posts in an RSS reader and you’ll never miss an update!
+Plus, when you consider the value of the 95,000 Amex Membership Rewards points you’ll earn, lounge access, over $700 in annual credits, Hilton and Marriott Gold elite status, and all the other numerous benefits, it looks better and better as you parse it out, even with the annual fee considered.* If you liked this post, consider signing up to receive free blog posts in an RSS reader and you’ll never miss an update!
 And thanks for using my links to apply for new card offers!